SystemCraftsman/strimzi-kafka-cli/examples/4_configuration/readme.md

 Now let's add a dynamic configuration in order to see it while describing with `native` flag.
-We will change `log.cleaner.threads` configuration which is responsible for controlling the background threads that do log compaction and is 1 one default.
+We will change `log.cleaner.threads` configuration which is responsible for controlling the background threads that do log compaction and is 1 one by default.

 ```shell
 kfk configs --alter --add-config log.cleaner.threads=2 --entity-type brokers --entity-name my-cluster -c my-cluster -n kafka